Class 7 and Class 8

 In Classes 7 and 8, you will find Year 3.
-Miss Gascoigne and her Teaching Assistants Mrs Mason and Miss Wenn are based in Class 7.
-Next door, in Class 8, is Miss Ellis and her Teaching Assistants Miss Coustol and Mrs Tahir.
+Miss McAllister and her Teaching Assistants Mrs Welbourne and Miss Sargeant are based in Class 7.
+Next door, in Class 8, is Miss Ellis and her Teaching Assistants Mrs Mason and Mrs Conyard.

 Last week Year 3 wrote poems, this week they performed them!
 Our focus this week was performance poetry.
 We looked at a range of performance poems, including Chocolate Cake by Michael Rosen (https://www.dailymotion.com/